MicrosoftDocs/azure-docs/articles/machine-learning/how-to-manage-compute-instance.md

 ---
 title: Manage a compute instance
 titleSuffix: Azure Machine Learning
-description: Learn how to create and manage an Azure Machine Learning compute instance.
+description: Learn how to manage an Azure Machine Learning compute instance.
 Use as your development environment, or as  compute target for dev/test purposes.
 services: machine-learning
 ms.service: machine-learning
 ms.subservice: core